Introducing the Pi Cap

 What can I do with a Pi Cap?

-The computing power of the Raspberry Pi, (Zero upwards) combined with the interface prototyping power of the Pi Cap, gives engineers, hobbyists and makers huge potential for building interactive projection-mapping projects, music machines, amazing wearables and so much more!
+The computing power of the Raspberry Pi, combined with the interface prototyping power of the Pi Cap, gives engineers, hobbyists and makers huge potential for building interactive projection-mapping projects, music machines, amazing wearables and so much more!

 Enhance a wall display with projection-mapped graphics that respond to visitors.
 Turn your Raspberry Pi into a networkable music machine with polyphonic sample playback and modulation.
 Make interactive wearables with high-resolution touch-sensor inputs driving LEDs and displays, or create customised touch interfaces for your favourite Pi games or robots.